PTA Launches CERT Portal For Telecom Industry - UrduPoint

 PTA Launches CERT Portal For Telecom Industry

-PTA has introduced the CERT portal for its licensees, in continuation to its efforts to improve security posture of Pakistan Telecom Sector and to protect and safeguard National Critical Telecom Data and Infrastructure, said a press release.
+PTA has introduced the CERT portal for its licensees, in continuation to its efforts to improve security posture of Pakistan Telecom Sector and to protect and safeguard National Critical Telecom Data and Infrastructure.

 This initiative will enable PTA and its licensees to share Threat Intelligence with each other to achieve regulatory compliance of PTA Cyber Security regulations.